leolanese/future-friendly/README.md

 ##### @leolanese

-This is the workshop I made for WMS London, UK
+This is the workshop I made for WMS London, UK 2013

-## Event listeners:
-This script is fired on resize() for testing propouses and rotate() for rotation propouses.

 ## Item